tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

   vary to exercise all supported configurations, but MAY be held constant for successive connections to the same server in the same session.

-- Set the "config_digest" field to a randomly-generated string of hash_length bytes, where hash_length is the length of the hash function associated with the chosen HpkeCipherSuite.
+- Set the "config_digest" field to a randomly-generated string of `Nh` bytes, where `Nh` is the output length of the `Extract` function of the KDF associated with the chosen cipher suite.
+(The KDF API is specified in
+  {{!I-D.irtf-cfrg-hpke}}.)

 - Set the "enc" field to a randomly-generated valid encapsulated public key output by the HPKE KEM.